 The common Rheumatoid arthritis symptoms interfere with the ability to work for many people and are the following

 - Loss of appetite or lack of appetite

 - Anemia and tiredness

 People with rheumatoid arthritis may experience an increase in symptoms, called “flares,” that can last for days or weeks.
 They may also have periods of remission where they have few or no symptoms.

-Rheumatoid arthritis cause is unknown and the risk factors include:
+The rheumatoid arthritis cause is unknown and the risk factors include:

 - Genetics (inherited genes),